Authenticating Enrolled Cards

 Calling Cardinal.cca_continue (Android SDK)

-When you have verified that a customer’s card is enrolled in a card authentication program, you must take the payload, and the
+After you verify that a customer’s card is enrolled in a card authentication program, you must include the payload and the

 consumerAuthenticationInformation.authenticationTransactionId